 - Stir in garlic and cook an additional 30 seconds.

 - Add chicken, potatoes, corn, broth, thyme, parsley, pepper, and salt.
 Stir well.

-- Lock lid into place and set vent valve to ‘sealing’ position.
+- Lock lid into place and set the vent valve to the ‘sealing’ position.

-- Cook under high pressure for 15 minutes.
-Allow 5 minutes of natural pressure release before flipping vent valve to ‘venting’ position to release residual steam.
+- Cook at high pressure for 15 minutes.
+Allow 5 minutes of natural pressure release before flipping the vent valve to the ‘venting’ position to release residual steam.